PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_rpi_cm4_baseboard.md

 ::: info
 For general Ethernet setup information see: [PX4 Ethernet Setup](../advanced_config/ethernet_setup.md).

-The setup here is much the same, eccept that we have used the following `netplan` config on PX4:
+The setup here is much the same, except that we have used the following `netplan` config on PX4:

 ```sh
 network: